sheikh-mohammad/Assignment-2-JS/04_Nested_IF/README.md

 ## License

 © 2025 sheikh-mohammad.
-All Rights Reserved.
+All Rights Reserved

 This project is provided for educational and review purposes only.
 The code is not licensed for use, modification, or distribution.
-Please see the [LICENSE](../LICENSE) file for full details.
+Please see the [LICENSE](LICENSE) file for full details.

-## License

-� 2025 sheikh-mohammad.
-All Rights Reserved.